 Discussion: Students can learn about a diagram type in various ways, including: read a textbook or webpage; watch a lecture or video; participate in a classroom activity (e.g., POGIL), complete a homework assignment or project.
 In a learning activity, a diagram could be the focus (e.g., "what is a flowchart?"), central to the focus (e.g., "what is binary search?" with a flowchart of the algorithm), or peripherally related.
-In a POGIL activity, the model could be a diagram, or the model could be something that leads students to the diagram.
+In a POGIL activity, the model could be a diagram, or the model could be something that leads students to create a diagram, even if they have never seen it before.
 For example, the model could be a flowchart, or a block of code used to guide students to understand what flowcharts are and why they can be useful.